Chapter 3701-30 Lead Screening and Assessment

 (E) If the lead hazard control order applies to a building in which there is more than one residential unit, the director shall have a copy of the order delivered to the occupants of each residential unit or require that the owner or manager of the building deliver a copy of the order to the occupants of each residential unit.

-(F) If the lead hazard control order applies to a child day-care facility or school, the director shall have a copy of the order delivered to the parent, guardian, or custodian of each child under six years of age who receives child day-care or education at the facility or school or require the owner or manager of the child day-care facility or school to have a copy of the order so delivered.
+(F) If the lead hazard control order applies to a child care facility or school, the owner shall have a copy of the order delivered to the parent, guardian, or custodian of each child under six years of age who receives child care or education at the facility or school or require the owner or manager of the child care facility or school to have a copy of the order so delivered.

-(A) The owner or manager of a residential unit, child day-care facility, or school that receives a lead hazard control order shall choose a method of controlling each lead hazard from the methods listed in this rule that enables the residential unit, child day-care facility, or school to pass the clearance examination.
-Lead hazards identified in the lead hazard control order shall be controlled by a lead abatement contractor licensed in accordance with section 3742. of the Revised Code and rule 3701-32-08 of the Administrative Code.
-Any lead hazard control method that requires a written ongoing maintenance and monitoring schedule shall also pass an annual clearance examination to determine that the lead hazard control method has been maintained.
-The written ongoing maintenance and monitoring schedule and results of the annual clearance examination shall be submitted to the director by the property owner or manager.
+(A) The owner or manager of a residential unit, child care facility, or school that receives a lead hazard control order shall choose a method of controlling each lead hazard from the methods listed in this rule that enables the residential unit, child care facility, or school to pass the clearance examination.
+Except as specified in paragraphs (D) and (E) of this rule, lead hazards identified in the lead hazard control order shall be controlled by a licensed lead abatement contractor as required by section 3742. of the Revised Code and Chapter 3701-32 of the Administrative Code.

-(1) Lead hazards resulting from the deterioration of lead-based paint on a non-friction or non-impact surface shall be controlled using one or more of the following methods:
+(1) Deterioration of lead-based paint on a non-friction or non-impact surface shall be controlled using one or more of the following methods:

 (a) Removal of the lead-based painted component and replacement with a lead-free component;